Roll Out A Policy With Audit Mode

 Step 1: Write The Policy In Audit Mode

-Use the same policy body you intend to enforce, but set:
+Use the same policy body you intend to enforce, but set the source group:

 {